 This ignores the basic fact that you’re exposed to EMF from multiple sources while you chat on your phone.
 So, for example, you might speak on your phone while you’re near a WiFi router, within the signal reach of 20 other WiFi networks, and sitting next to a wall that has AC power lines running through it and a smart meter hanging on the other side of it.

 So even if cell phone EMF regulations were sufficient to ensure that the EMF from your phone isn’t harmful, those regulations don’t consider that EMF from multiple sources blankets your body simultaneously (so-called ‘concurrent exposures’).
-This is a fundamental flaw in the design of EMF exposure regulations.
+This is a fundamental flaw in the design of EMF safety standards.

 EMF exposure regulations also completely fail to consider cumulative exposures, or your exposure over the course of your lifetime.